Blog 81: Tools in product management … (3/7)

 · Aha!: Aha! serves as a roadmap and project planning software designed to help teams define their strategy and manage product development projects.

-· Productboard: Productboard serves as a centralized platform for product managers to prioritize new features and gather insights.
+· Productboard: Productboard serves as a centralised platform for product managers to prioritise new features and gather insights.

-· Productplan: ProductPlan platform helps organizations to visualize product roadmap and facilitate communication for developing and tracking product strategy and progress.
+· Productplan: ProductPlan platform helps organisations to visualise product roadmap and facilitate communication for developing and tracking product strategy and progress.

 · Asana: Asana is a work management tool designed to help individuals and teams keep track of tasks, delegate responsibilities, monitor progress, and communicate in real-time.